ChemFit: A framework for automated high-dimensional model parameter optimization: Abstract

 \section{Abstract}

-Parameter optimization in computational chemistry and physics often involves objective functions that are expensive to evaluate, noisy, non-differentiable, or composed of heterogeneous contributions originating from separate simulations.
-Gradient-free and black box optimization algorithms are powerful tools which are particularly well-suited to solving such optimization problems.
-However, interfacing simulation engines and parameter optimization libraries can be cumbersome, especially if simulations are expensive and need to be run concurrently.
+The parameterization of simulation-based models is a central yet laborious task in computational chemistry and physics, often driven by human intuition and manual iteration.
+Automating this task necessitates the definition of suitable objective functions, which tend to be expensive to evaluate, noisy, non-differentiable, or composed of heterogeneous contributions originating from separate sets of simulations.
+Gradient-free and black-box optimization algorithms are powerful tools which are particularly well-suited to minimizing such objective functions.
 Here, we introduce \texttt{ChemFit}, a flexible Python framework for the definition, composition, and massively concurrent evaluation of simulation-based objective functions, which is designed to operate in conjunction with these algorithms.
-This framework provides abstractions for heterogeneous objective terms, file-based and in-memory quantity evaluation, and explicit control over concurrency across both objective components and parameter guesses.
-We demonstrate the versatility of \texttt{ChemFit} for different applications such as: (i) determination of Lennard-Jones parameters for liquid Argon from experimental density data over a range in temperature and pressure, using molecular-dynamics simulations, and (ii) the parameterization of a polarizable force-field for \ce{H2O} against the structure of small ice clusters obtained from density functional theory calculations.
-These examples illustrate how \texttt{ChemFit} enables scalable, reproducible, and optimizer-agnostic parameter fitting.
+We demonstrate the broad applicability of this approach by using \texttt{ChemFit} for three representative examples of increasing complexity and real-world relevance.
+First, we obtain the parameters of the Lennard-Jones potential for liquid argon from experimental measurements of the density.
+Second, we parameterize a polarizable and flexible potential energy function to reproduce the structure of small \ce{H2O} clusters obtained from density functional theory calculations.
+Finally, we tune a small subset of the parameters of a residue-level coarse-grained protein force-field, with the goal to reproduce the experimental critical solution temperature of the low complexity domain of the wild-type hnRNPA1 sequence and an arginine-enriched mutant of this protein. hnRNPA1 is an RNA-binding protein linked to amyotrophic lateral sclerosis.
+Together, these examples illustrate how \texttt{ChemFit} enables scalable, reproducible, and optimizer-agnostic parameter fitting for broadly applicable multiscale models.

 \begin{bibunit}